 If you’re not trading, consider freezing outgoings such as cleaning and maintenance costs, subscriptions, app fees and paid software which could free up some funds in the short-term.
-You could also consider financial relief options offered by your business banking provider, such as:

 Whether you’re agreeing to a temporary rent reduction, a deferral or a new lease agreement altogether, be sure to get the details of the agreement in writing so both parties are clear on the terms.
 This includes: